What is the Lands End to John o'Groats bike ride all about?

-The shortest LEJOG route possible by bike (avoiding motorways) is around 900 miles, whilst avoiding major roads brings this up to over 950 miles.
-Once you factor in any detours or deviations, such as to your accommodation each night or avoiding the worst hills, then most people ending up riding around 1000 miles on their challenge.
+The shortest LEJOG route possible by bike - avoiding motorways - is around 900 miles, whilst avoiding major roads brings this up to over 950 miles.
+Once you factor in any detours or deviations, such as to your accommodation each night or to avoid the worst hills, then most people ending up riding around 1000 miles on their challenge.

 There is no "official" path and people take all sorts of routes; when I rode it I went via Leeds (my home city) cycling 1,060 miles in total.